 Make sure your email and landing page have the same look and copy so customers will have a unified experience which makes them more likely to convert.

 Because you’re presenting them with individualized content based on data, the customer will have a unified experience, which will make them more likely to convert.

 Set up automated behavioral trigger emails

 Behavioral trigger emails are known as real-time reactions to how your customers are using your products.
-These types of emails allow your business to give immediate value at key moments in customer’s shopping experience such as email announcing they have abandoned their shopping cart
+These types of emails allow your business to give immediate value at key moments in customers’ shopping experience, such as emails announcing they have abandoned their shopping cart.

-These are five businesses that have successfully applied personalization and have significant results.
-Check four eCommerce personalization examples from these giants!
+These are four businesses that have successfully applied personalization and have gained significant results.
+Let’s take a look at eCommerce personalization examples from these giants!

 Early in 2015, Amazon was regarded as a platform that offered the best-personalized experiences for customers.
 The social proofs can clearly point out that Amazon truly nailed personalization.

 Later in 2016, 53% of customers felt Amazon had the best site experience overall.
 33% listed Amazon’s site experience as the main reason why they chose Amazon over other retailers.
 More than 50% distinguished Amazon’s site research and product-filtering capabilities as superior.
 41% have left a retailer’s site for Amazon after a poor site research experience.
 And lastly, 50% have left a retailer’s site after not being able to find a product they knew the retailer carried.

 One of the personalized things they have done is creating a My-Mix feature that enables customers to have their personalized shopping feed.
 This feature allows customers to save what they want or what they consider to purchase so it is a range of customers prioritizing products.